the-turing-way/the-turing-way/book/website/communication/os-comms/os-comms-issue-tracking.md

 # Issue Tracking

-Most software development projects have some kind of issue board to easily track the current issues in the project, such as bug fixing, rolling out new features, or community engagement plans.
+Most software development projects have some kind of issue boards to easily track current issues in the project, such as bug fixing, rolling out new features, or community engagement plans.
 [GitHub](https://github.com) (a very popular collaboration platform) has a built-in [issue tracker](https://guides.github.com/features/issues/) and [project boards](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) where issues can be collated together to track progress towards a more specific, higher-level goal.

 This section is a discussion around why issue tracking is useful and where you can store them.